hraberg/shen.clj/README.markdown

 This port, while aiming to conform closely (and hopefully fully) to the [Shen specification](http://shenlanguage.org/Documentation/shendoc.htm), has its primary goal to enable Shen's power in real world Clojure code.

-* Test suite passing. (days to week/s)
-* [Shen in 15 minutes](http://www.shenlanguage.org/learn-shen/tutorials/shen_in_15mins.html#shen-in-15mins) as smoke test for the REPL
 * Shen / Clojure interop:
   * Shen packages as namespaces?
-  * Hiding KLambda and its names a bit.
+  * Hiding Shen internal names.
   * Bringing smaller parts of Shen goodness back into Clojure: predicate dispatch, pattern matching, prolog.
 Maybe even the type system.
   * Ensuring Shen can call Clojure/Java properly.
-* Docstrings for Shen, maybe from [shen-mode.el](https://github.com/eschulte/shen-mode/blob/master/shen-mode.el).
 * Future / Questions
   * More TCO than implicit recur for KLambda?
   * Making Shen as lazy as its host?
-  * Revisit using STM (refs/atoms) instead of intern for set/value.
+  * Revisit using STM (refs/atoms) instead of intern for set/value?
   * Existing Shen libraries and portability?
   * ClojureScript.
-  * overwrite.clj - rewriting parts of Shen into Clojure if interop or performance requires it.
+  * overwrite.clj - rewriting more parts of Shen into Clojure if interop or performance requires it.
+* [Shen in 15 minutes](http://www.shenlanguage.org/learn-shen/tutorials/shen_in_15mins.html#shen-in-15mins) as smoke test for the REPL

 #### The other port, Shen to Clojure